 In fact, even seemingly small details like using an ampersand in one place and the word “and” in another can cause denial.
 Inconsistency throws up a red flag for fraud.
 Unfortunately, a lot of lenders will not investigate.
 Instead, they will just deny.

 The actual physical location of your office doesn’t matter as much as the address.
 Lenders want to see a physical address where you can receive mail.
 That means no P.O.
 Box or UPS Box.
 If you are homebased and do not want to use your home address, a virtual office can work.

 Here are three virtual office providers we love:

 If you go this route, keep in mind some lenders and credit providers will not accept virtual offices.

 What if Your Area Doesn’t Have Virtual Office Providers?

 Get creative!
 Consider talking with local business owners to find out what they do.
 There may be options for shared spaces.
 It might help to talk to local computer user groups too, or consider going out of state if you are close to the border.
 They may open more options, but pay attention to tax laws.

 For example, neither Tennessee or Texas have state income taxes, but Arkansas does.
 Some border cities in Arkansas have exemptions, but others do not.

 Not wanting to use your home address is understandable.
 Still, realize your address isn’t hard for anyone to get regardless.
 As a result, a virtual address isn’t a lot of protection.
 They can be a good option, but using one could limit your funding options somewhat.

 You need a dedicated, separate number for the business only.
-It should be toll-free and listed in the 411 directory.
+It should be toll-free.
 Voice Over Internet Protocol (VoIP) is fine, and you can forward your business number to your personal phone if you want.